 So, just like using a sat nav, programme your destination into your phone before you set off.
 Then place the phone in a dashboard holder so you can see the map and hear the instructions.

-If you want to change the destination, you can use voice commands, but you cannot touch the phone.
+If you want to change the destination, you can use voice commands, but you can't touch the phone.
 If you need to touch the phone, pull over and park somewhere safe.
-You can get six penalty points and a fine of £200 if you use a hand-held phone whilst driving.
+You can get six penalty points and a fine of £200 if you use a hand-held phone while driving.